 Although a small community, the town does not lack for entertainment and recreational activities, like canoe and kayak rentals from the Crappie Store, and the Dresden Night Market which brings in thousands of visitors for two annual events.
 The Dresden Agricultural Society sponsors a number of events as well, from tractor pulls to demolition derbies, culminating with the Dresden Exhibition held every July.
 The Dresden Raceway hosts a number of harness races throughout the summer.
 Dresden is also home to several athletic fields, a skateboard park, and the new Ken Houston Memorial Agricultural Centre and Arena.

-Dresden is surrounded by rich farm lands that produce strong vegetable yields for commercial use.
+Dresden is surrounded by rich farm lands that support a rich agricultural sector, including small family businesses such as J&E Meats (in nearby Croton), and larger industrial businesses.
 ConAgra Foods (producer for Del Monte Canada) is a major commercial food producer in the region, processing locally grown tomatoes for Aylmer ketchup.
 Several manufacturing industries are also located in Dresden: Martinrea Fabco is a tier one automotive supplier, while Waste Wood Disposal produces automated equipment and mulch.